svikashk/docs/guide/creating-boards.md

 layout: default
 nav_order: 1
 has_children: false
-parent: Using Boards
+parent: Use Boards
-title: How To Create A New Board In Zepel
+title: Create a new Board
 description: Learn how to create Boards within a project and track progress.
 permalink: guide/boards/creating-boards/
 ---
 # How to create a new Board within a Project
 {: .no_toc }

-Tasks with Todo, In-Progress, and Done don't give your team much meaning when you're working with teams.
+Tasks with Todo, In-Progress, and Done don't give your team much meaning when you're Work with Teams.
 {: .fs-6 .fw-300 }

 If you need to bring in your designer and marketer to help ship your new feature, adding new statuses to the same board simply won't cut it.